educates/labs-installation-guides/workshops/lab-lookup-consumption/workshop/content/07-requesting-workshops.md

 Click on the session activation URL displayed in the terminal window to open a new browser window on the workshop session.

-If you get that the page could not be found because you did not click before the activation token expired, request the workshop again, then click on the URL for the new session.
+If you get an error page because you did not click before the activation token expired, request the workshop again, then click on the URL for the new session.
 Leave the workshop session browser page running for now.